 Mustards

 Look for French and English mustards.
 Both offer a good degree of heat while maintaining a level of complexity that will compliment the cheese.
+See our Mustard Glossary.

-Prepared mustard comes from the seeds of the mustard plant, which are ground into a powder and then combined with wet ingredients and spices.
+Prepared mustard is made from the seeds of the mustard plant, which are ground into a powder and then combined with wet ingredients and spices.
 Prepared mustard gets some of its flavor and consistency from vinegar, white wine, turmeric and sugar.
 Many mustards contain other ingredients like horseradish, honey, whole mustard seeds or fruit.
 These flavored mustards are also delicious with cheese.

-English and Scottish mustards pair well with strong cheddars like Gloucester.
+English and Scottish mustards pair well with strong Cheddars like Gloucester.

 Savory Jams and Jellies

-Similar in texture and sweetness to fruit jellies, savory jellies usually add peppers, garlic or herbs to a fruit or sugar and pectin mixture.
+Similar in texture and sweetness to fruit jellies, savory jellies usually add peppers, garlic or herbs to a fruit or sugar-and-pectin mixture.

 Sweet Jellies, Jams, Marmalades, Fruit Butters and Conserves

-- A jelly is made from a mixture of fruit juice, sugar and pectin which is cooked down until it achieves a thick consistency that holds its own shape.
+• A jelly is made from a mixture of fruit juice, sugar and pectin which is cooked down until it achieves a thick consistency that holds its own shape.

-- A jam contains sugar and whole pieces of fruit that are cooked down until they lose their form.
+• A jam contains sugar and whole pieces of fruit that are cooked down until they lose their form.

-- A preserve is nearly the same as jam except the pieces of fruit are left in chunks.
+• A preserve is nearly the same as jam except the pieces of fruit are left in chunks.

-- A marmalade is a preserve with citrus rinds.
+• A marmalade is a preserve with citrus rinds.

-- A conserve is a jam with nuts.
+• A conserve is a jam with nuts.

-- A fruit butter is a mixture of fruit, sugar and spices that is cooked and mixed until completely smooth.
+• A fruit butter is a mixture of fruit, sugar and spices that is cooked and mixed until completely smooth.

-Vegemite, Marmite, Promite and Other Yeast Spreads
+Vegemite, Marmite, Promite & Other Yeast Spreads

 In the U.S., you may have to go to a specialty store that carries grocery items from the U.K. or Australia to procure these spreads, but in many parts of the world they are more common that ketchup.